exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 Simply *running* most simple automations is usually not costly, the true cost comes in the complexity in coding, configuring and maintaining the code and infrastructure to keep it on.
-Yet corporations with software needs dedicate full-time well-paid positions so they can automate, because they have correctly identified its worth.
+Yet corporations with software needs still value it enough to hire specialized engineers to build automation, because they have correctly identified its worth.

-But how well do those outside the software and IT world understand the value of automation?
+But how well do those outside the tech world understand the value of automation?

 When I moved to Austin I began meeting other indpendent artists and talked to a few owners of small businesses in the creative industry around town.
 Contrasting their utilization of automation against my time building it for years in the corporate tech industry, it felt like tech corporations had sailed into a new era on some automation-laden super-yacht while the rest of the world gets left behind with only oars and paddles.
-It helped me realize how much of an oppurtunity there is for more widespread automation, and regret that it haven't been aware of a platform like Zapier sooner.
+It helped me realize how much of an oppurtunity there is for more widespread automation and I regretted not being aware of a platform like Zapier sooner.
-What is the cost of not having this automation?
-What have we been missing out on up until recently?
+What is the cost of *not* having this automation?
+What have we been missing out on?

 In talking to indepdent artists, I realized how many are spending hours each week on at least partially-automatable tasks.
 For example: